NRZY12/alx-system_engineering-devops/0x00-shell_basics/README.md

 # alx-system_engineering-devops

-This repository contains the code and exercises for the ALX System Engineering and DevOps program.
-It covers various topics and concepts related to shell scripting, system administration, and DevOps practices.
+This directory contains the project:

 ## Directory Structure